 The COVID-19 pandemic is impacting all industries, including medical diagnostics.
 As a result, trend discussions here may be disrupted.
-For example, in fiscal 2020 and 2021 sales of antigens have been depressed due to fewer patients seeking or receiving care in relation to diseases other than COVID-19.
+For example, since early fiscal 2020 sales of antigens have been depressed due to fewer patients seeking or receiving care in relation to diseases other than COVID-19.
 However, more broadly speaking, revenue from the antigens and QAPs business (Antigens & QAPs) are expected to continue growing for the foreseeable future.
 Antigen sales growth may be largely driven by certain public health tests becoming more widely used in the Asia Pacific region and, more recently, increased global testing for respiratory pathogens.
 QAPs sales growth may be driven by Microbix's creation of new value-added, branded and proprietary products and by increasing American, European and international quality-management regulation of clinical laboratories.
-Sales of DxTM began in fiscal Q2 of 2021 and, based on multiple purchase orders from Ontario, have now become a material new product category for Microbix.
+Sales of DxTM began in fiscal Q2 of 2021 and, based on multiple purchase orders from representatives of the Province of Ontario, have now become a material new product category for Microbix.